RIVEN is an absolutely gorgeous game, with a staggering attention to detail, but it has been for quite some time, in dire need of a UI overhaul.

 So why play Riven now?

 Simple.
 It's the closest that any Myst game has come to a fully-realized fantasy world.
 It's Myst's equivalent of J.R.R.
-Tolkein's "Lord of The Rings" - slow-paced but remarkably rich in atmosphere and tiny details.
+Tolkien's "Lord of The Rings" - slow-paced but remarkably rich in atmosphere and tiny details.
 It's not our world but it's one that feels credible and real, one that has richness and texture and history to it.

 The story is strong and at times nearly masterful in its use of environmental storytelling, and when that extends to FMV, the FMV is actually fairly good.
 Rand Miller is competent still as Atrus, Catherine's actress (Sheila Gould) is likewise well-handled, and the game has a stellar villain in Atrus's father, Gehn (John Keston) who comes across as coldly menacing.